captainigweh12/rejection-hero/README.md

   - "📍 Share Location" button appears if location not enabled
 - **Time-aware**: Considers current time of day (morning, afternoon, evening, night) for relevant activities
 - **Date-aware**: Adapts to weekday vs weekend and considers what businesses are open
-- **Map integration**: "📍 View on Map" button opens Google Maps with exact quest location
+- **Map integration**: "📍 View on Map" button opens Google Maps with exact quest location (using accurate coordinates from verified places)
 - **Higher creativity**: Temperature set to 0.9 for more variety
 - **Difficulty-based goals**:
   - EASY: 3-5 NOs (10 min timer)